-Definition External expertise and services are provided by a public or private body or a natural person outside of the beneficiary organization.
-External expertise and services cover costs paid on the basis of contracts or written agreements and against invoices or requests for reimbursement to external experts and service providers sub-contracted to carry out certain tasks or activities or to provide supplies linked to the implementation of the project.
-List of eligible External expertise and services expenditures (in line with exhaustive list defined in Commission Delegated Regulation n.
-481/2014, Art.
-6) in Factsheet no. 3 Form of reimbursement Reimbursed by the Programme on a real cost basis.
-Specifications, reporting and audit trail Eligibility requirements Must be clearly and strictly linked to the project and be essential for its effective implementation; Must respect Programme branding requirements; Eligibility of costs for external expertise and services is subject to the full respect of EU, national and Programme procurement rules and must comply with the basic principles as described in chapter C.1.5.1.; External expertise and services have to be duly foreseen in the full AF by allocating the respective budget per PP and possibly describing the nature and quantity; they have to have a link to a relevant project deliverable or output as listed in the work plan.
+Specifications, reporting and audit trail

+Eligibility requirements

+Must be clearly and strictly linked to the project and be essential for its effective implementation;

+Eligibility of costs for external expertise and services is subject to the full respect of EU, national and Programme procurement rules and must comply with the basic principles as described in chapter C.4.1;

+External expertise and services have to be duly foreseen in the full AF by allocating the respective budget per PP.

 Alcohol is eligible given that it's part of a meal and provided that it is in line with relevant National legislation; if not in line with National legislation the stricter rule prevails.

-Where applicable, deliverables produced by experts/service providers must respect the relevant branding requirements as provided for in chapter C.1.5.3;
+Where applicable, deliverables produced by experts/service providers must respect the relevant branding requirements as provided for in chapter C.4.3;

-Promotional materials or gifts (small items related to promotion, communication, publicity or information) are eligible up to a maximum value of EUR 50 per item, they must be branded with the project logo (that includes the Programme logo) and they must be linked to promotion, communication, publicity or information activities10.
+Promotional materials or gifts (small items related to promotion, communication, publicity or information) are eligible up to a maximum value of EUR 50 per item, they must be branded with the project logo (that includes the Programme logo) and they must be linked to promotion, communication, publicity or information activities11.